openpowerquality/docusaurus/docs/deploy-makai.md

 sidebar_label: Makai
 ---

-Makai has three main components:
+Makai has three main components: a Triggering Broker, an Acquisition Broker, and a Triggering Service (the makai daemon).

-1. Triggering broker
-2. Acquisition broker
-3. Triggering service (makai daemon).

 Each one is a self-contained application, requiring their own dependencies.
-Triggering and acquisition brokers are written in C++ and as such require C/C++ libraries.
-Makai daemon, the core of the triggering service, is written in Rust, which makes dependency management simpler, by delegating it to the `cargo` system.
+The Triggering and Acquisition Brokers are written in C++ and as such require C/C++ libraries.
+The Makai daemon, the core of the triggering service, is written in Rust.
+This make dependency management simpler because we can use the `cargo` system.

 ## Simple installation